Nadihat/Repeater-Divination/README.md

 # Repeater Divination
-The Intention Repeater Tarot by Thomas Sweet/AnthroHeart (https://intentionrepeater.boards.net; https://github.com/tsweet77/openrouter-tarot) was translated by Gemini CLI (Pro 2.5) into Lenormand, Runes, Astrology, Kabbalah and probably others to come.
+The Intention Repeater Tarot by Thomas Sweet/AnthroHeart (https://intentionrepeater.boards.net; https://github.com/tsweet77/openrouter-tarot) was translated by Gemini CLI (Pro 2.5) into Runes, Astrology, Kabbalah and probably others to come.
 Enjoy!

+# EngWheelSuited.html is the ultimate version.

-A Lenormand Grand Tableau file was attempted, but it didn't feel like a good divinatory method.
-Likewise, Geomancy's 15 "drawables" felt too slanted to negativity, and I-CHING3.py recommended me to delete it, so I did.
+Geomancy's 15 "drawables" felt too slanted to negativity, and I-CHING3.py recommended me to delete it, so I did.

 August 22 Update: `tarot_reader.py` was made by 4.1 Opus and uses SHA256-PBKDF2-HMAC rather than plain SHA512. `"The formula is essentially HMAC(password, salt + iteration_count)"` which is richer for free compared to the older methods.
 It also supports piped input, does reversals and "verifies its output".